Kaipara Harbour

-Kaipara Harbour is a large enclosed harbour estuary complex on the north western side of the North Island of New Zealand.
-The northern part of the harbour is administered by the Kaipara District and the southern part is administered by the Auckland Council.
-The local Māori tribe is Ngāti Whātua.
+Kaipara Harbour is a large enclosed harbour estuary complex on the north-western side of the North Island of New Zealand.
+The northern part of the harbour is administered by Kaipara District Council and the southern part by Auckland Council.
+The local Māori iwi is Ngāti Whātua.

 By area, the Kaipara Harbour is one of the largest harbours in the world.
 It covers 947 km2 at high tide, with 409 km2 exposed as mudflats and sandflats at low tide.

-According to Māori tradition, the name Kaipara had its origins back in the 15th century when the Arawa chief, Kahumatamomoe, travelled to the Kaipara to visit his nephew at Pouto.
+According to Māori tradition, the name Kaipara had its origins in the 15th century when the Arawa chief Kahumatamomoe travelled to the Kaipara to visit his nephew at Pouto.
 At a feast, he was so impressed with the cooked root of the para fern, that he gave the name Kai-para to the district.
 Kaipara comes from the Māori kai meaning "food", and para meaning "king fern".